Faculty

 Dr. Bardone-Cone studies etiology and maintenance of bulimia nervosa with particular interests in the roles of perfectionism, self-efficacy, and stress; sociocultural factors, including race, ethnicity, family, and media, in relation to body image and eating disorders; and defining recovery from an eating disorder.
 Visit her online: The Bardone-Cone Lab.

-Dr. Bardone-Cone will not be accepting a Clinical student to start Fall 2020.
+Dr. Bardone-Cone plans to admit a new student to start in Fall 2024.

 Baucom, Donald